 Again, statistically speaking, a market is trending only for around 20% of times.
 Rest of the time, it stays in a range.

 And this is where consistent money making comes into the picture.

 You see, unless market breaks out of a range, it will stay in old ranges.

 Which means, every option at the boundaries of the range has higher chances of losing time value each month.

 This is the method used by most of the option writers.
 Find the range(read how to find range), sell options with a strike price at that range, take the premium and earn money.

 - As with any trading approach, first paper trade.
 Learn the system, learn how to decide which options to sell.

-- This method is for generating medium level returns on more consistent basis as compared to actively trading.
-But that doesn’t make it risk free.
-Learn to manage your positions and risk, ideally before you put your money in market.
+- This method is for generating medium level returns on a more consistent basis as compared to actively trading.
+But that doesn’t make it risk-free.
+Learn to manage your positions and risk, ideally before you put your money in the market.